Grimy/om_overlap/README.md

 * Anything + output: conversion glyphs only consume in the first half-cycle, so unlike projection, they can't double-consume on their own.
 They can however be combined with an output consuming in the second half-cycle.
 * Output + another output: this is only applicable to levels with multiple outputs sharing a common atom.
 * Output + same output: this is requires using a non-limiting multi-atom input as a wand, making it rarely applicable.

-* Anything + disposal : this is rarely useful, but a multi-atom input can only be double-consumed if *all* its atoms are double-consumed, so using disposal to handle stray atoms can actually speed things up.
+Note that a multi-atom input can only be double-consumed if *all* its atoms are double-consumed on the same cycle.

 ## Latency